REDS: Resource-Efficient Deep Subnetworks for Dynamic Resource Constraints: on Mobile and IoT

 The first left-most column of plots in \figref{fig:mobile_size} shows the relationship between the subnetworks' MACs and the number of model parameters.
-All curves are close to linear, even though the parameters of these linear relationships are architecture-specific.
+All curves are close to linear, yet the parameters of these linear relationships are architecture-specific.
 The \dscnn models have the lowest number of parameters, thanks to their more sophisticated architecture, which is more efficient on our dataset compared to the standard convolutional and dense networks. \dscnn models also yield better accuracy, even for only 25\% of MACs, while \dnn models perform worst, as can be observed in the second column of plots.
-This result can be attributed to the successful generalization of the iterative knapsack problem to support depth-wise convolutions (Appendix~\ref{appendix:knapsack_variant_two}).
-We also compare \reds to several baselines.
-Recent works~\citep{tan2019efficientnet} consider model optimization by pruning an equal share of computational blocks in each layer.
-We use the block selection strategy based on the L1 norm (used by \citet{cai2020onceforall}) and a random selection. \reds knapsack solution outperforms both baselines achieving higher accuracy for the same percentage of MACs.
-In addition, the red star in the first two figures shows the performance of the constrained neural architecture search for microcontrollers $\mu$NAS as reported by \citet{liberis2021munas}.
-The network architecture uses depth convolutions, yet is more complex than our \dscnn. $\mu$NAS shows 3\% performance improvement over \dscnn at the cost of 32\% higher model size.
-Moreover, $\mu$NAS took 39 GPU-days to compute the solution, in contrast to minutes taken by our knapsack solver.
+This result can be attributed to the successful generalization of the iterative knapsack problem to support depth-wise convolutions \secref{appendix:knapsack_variant_two}.

+We compare \reds to several works.
+We consider model optimization by pruning an equal share of computational blocks in each layer~\citep{tan2019efficientnet} (\ie width multiplier pruning).
+We use the block selection strategy based on the magnitude of the weight (\ie magnitude pruning) used in \citet{cai2020onceforall}, and a random selection.
+Additionally, we compare to Slimmable Subnets~\citep{yu2018slimmable}, where each layer stores one extra batch norm statistic for each subnetwork, also obtained by width multiplier pruning.
+We did not compare \reds to DRESS or NestDNN because neither method’s source code is publicly available, nor do their published descriptions furnish sufficient implementation details to enable reproducible evaluation.

+We first consider fixed MACs percentages for presentation simplicity between subnetworks' methods for \dscnn S. \reds knapsack solution outperforms all three approaches, achieving higher accuracy.
+Moreover, we evaluate \reds against early exit linear classifiers~\citep{scardapane2020should} and magnitude-based width multiplier pruning on the \dscnn S and L architectures concerning MACs and test set accuracy (see \figref{fig:early_exits_ds_cnn_s_l_l1_comparison}).
+The subnetworks found by the \reds knapsack depth-wise formulation demonstrate superior performance over both methods, particularly within the domain of lower parameter configurations, specifically the S size.

 The last two plots on the right show \reds performance on mobile and IoT devices.
 We observe a difference of three orders of magnitude in the inference times between the two categories. \dnn models perform best thanks to the more optimized algorithm and libraries for matrix-matrix multiplication~\citep{goto2008anatomy}.
 All models show a linear relationship between the percentage of MACs and inference time.
 This empirical evidence validates MACs as a robust predictor of model latency, extending its applicability to mobile devices.